staabm/phpstan-dba/README.md

 // $config->debugMode(true);
 // $config->stringifyTypes(true);

+// TODO: Put your database credentials here
+$mysqli = new mysqli('hostname', 'username', 'password', 'database');

 QueryReflection::setupReflector(
-    new RecordingQueryReflector(
+    new ReplayAndRecordingQueryReflector(
         ReflectionCache::create(
             $cacheFile
         ),
-        // TODO: Put your database credentials here new MysqliQueryReflector(new mysqli('hostname', 'username', 'password', 'database'))
+        // XXX alternatively you can use PdoQueryReflector instead new MysqliQueryReflector($mysqli),
+        new SchemaHasherMysql($mysqli)

     ),
     $config
 );